thoth-station/thoth-application/README.md

 Each component of the Thoth Application is separated into an ArgoCD Application, there is a core Application that contains global configs and secrets.

+## Policy Based Control of resources

+All resources created by kustomize should pass OPA conftest, you could check this by
+using: `kustomize build --enable_alpha_plugins overlays/test | conftest test --policy ../policy -`.

 ## Use Cases

 ### testing a pull request